zongruxie4/godev/docs/MCP-ADD-TOOLS.md

 **Notice:**
 - ✅ No `switch` statement on tool names
 - ✅ No individual handler functions per tool
-- ✅ GoLite doesn't know anything about "wasm_set_mode" or any specific tool
+- ✅ TinyWasm doesn't know anything about "wasm_set_mode" or any specific tool
 - ✅ Just loop and register - works for ANY handler